 6. Data Acquisitions And Contracts

 Whether you acquire it or contract it, by tapping into analytics or Big Data, you will be able to know about what your users are doing, what their goals are and what might be different for them.

 What are some simple tips to use data to improve your customer support?
 Please share your suggestions below!

 Happy data gathering!

 Support Bench unifies customer support, success, experience, knowledge management, and account management into one simple platform.
-Do more, with less, to maximize your retention.
+Do more, with less, to maximize your retention and improve customer service.